FANIQUELA/Fan-s-DarkRP-printers/README.md

 # Fan-s-DarkRP-printers
-Built for test my self and understand LUA knowledge.
-You can freely edit or share the addon.
+I created this addon for improve my LUA knowledge.
+You can freely edit or share this addon.